 It is winter and Callie trails her to school like a pale shadow.
 She loses sight of her, sometimes, until her docked tail appears above a series of low shrubs, or she bounds out of the trees.
-The snow muffles the sound of her calls and so she devises a series of hand movements for when Callie is in her line of vision, a flick of her wrist for Stay, or waving her hand a certain way for Go.
+The snow muffles the sound of her calls and so she devises a series of hand movements for when Callie is in her line of vision, a flick of her wrist for Stay, or waving her hand in a shooing motion for Go.

 She reads that dogs can see the earth’s magnetic field, which she imagines in her head like a haze of blue on the ground.
-She wonders how her movements look against it, if her limbs blur into it like a long-exposure photograph, if Callie can truly tell her apart from a tree or anything else that holds her shape.
+She wonders how her movements look against it, if her limbs blur into it like a long-exposure photograph, if Callie can truly tell her apart from anything else that resembles her in any way.

 The St. Bernard occupying the box next to her has returned from the ring and sits on the floor, his cavernous head resting against her thigh.
 He rolls out his tongue from the side of his jaw, his loose jowls leaving a smear of spittle against the pink wool of her trousers.
-She pushes him off, leaving a wet string of it suspended between them.
+She pushes him off.
+A wet string of saliva remains suspended between them.

 She looks up at the dog’s owner, expecting an apology.